Riccardo specialises in public law and judicial review, housing and homelessness, and planning law.

 - Creighton v Secretary of State for Work and Pensions [CE/505/2019], AAC (6 December 2019) – It was wrong to presume that an out-of-work person who was not currently at a substantial risk of harm would not be at such risk were he at work.

-- R (Goloshvili) v Secretary of State for the Home Department [2019] HLR 37, QB (heard with R (Joint Council for the Welfare of Immigrants) v Secretary of State for the Home Department [2019] HLR 35, QB) – The right-to-rent scheme contained in the Immigration Act 2014 does not give rise to direct race discrimination because of statutory exemptions contained in the Equality Act 2010 and visited upon the Secretary of State.
+- R (Goloshvili) v Secretary of State for the Home Department [2019] HLR 37, QB (heard with R (Joint Council for the Welfare of Immigrants) v Secretary of State for the Home Department [2019] HLR 35, QB) – The right-to-rent scheme does not give rise to direct race discrimination because of statutory exemptions visited upon the Secretary of State.

-- HS (Bangladesh) v Secretary of State for the Home Department [2019] Imm AR 972, CA – The question whether family life exists for the purposes of Art.8 ECHR is binary, and does not admit of degrees of sufficiency.
+- HS (Bangladesh) v Secretary of State for the Home Department [2019] Imm AR 972, CA – The question whether family life exists for the purposes of art.8 is binary, and does not admit of degrees of sufficiency.

 - Ali v Secretary of State for the Home Department [2018] EWCA Civ 2220 – The words “time spent… studying” within the Immigration Rules were to be determined solely by reference to the dates contained in the Certificate of Acceptance for Studies, and did not require consideration of the time actually spent studying.